weyhan/Filestuff/README.md

 ```

-The additional keys added will persist in the same session but not across session.
-In other words, the additional keys will be in effect from the point after adding until the app quits.
+_Note: The additional keys will persist in the same session but not across session.
+In other words, the additional keys will take effect right after adding the keys untill the app quits._

 To load additional attributes on a one-off basis, pass the additional keys to the `load` convenience method as the optional argument `extraResourceKeys`. e.g.:

 ```
+	let homeUrl = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!.deletingLastPathComponent()

+	do {
+		let directory = try Directory.load(url: homeUrl, extraResourceKeys: [isAliasFileKey]) } catch {
+		// Handle error
+	}
 ```
+_Note: See below to add access to added extra resource keys_

-To access the additional attributes loaded when reading directories, extend the `FilestuffContainer ` to add computed properties to retrieve the attributes. e.g.:
+To access the additional attributes values, it is nessary to extend the `FilestuffContainer ` by adding computed properties to retrieve the value. e.g.:

 ```
 	extension FilestuffContainer {